 - Very hard wood

 For jewellery making purposes and precision holes in precious stone we recommend using the small diamond drill bits which have a solid, flat end, or tip.
 These are available in sizes as small as 0.75mm.
+Take a look a the below picture.

 For drilling holes in plates, glass, fused glass and sea glass we recommend using a small diamond core drill.
 These are available in sizes from as small as 1mm.